nefanov/pathfinder/README.md

 3) make

-It produces file build/core, which is core executable of CFL-R analysis and can be usable by frontend.
+It produces file build/core, which is core executable of CFL-R analysis and can be called by frontend (see example in front/callgrind-front).